 Suppliers must notify Nordstrom in writing if ownership, location, sale or purchase of any factory that houses Nordstrom production changes.
 All of the above requires the factory to undergo the New Supplier setup process.

-Suppliers must not subcontract any portion of the manufacturing process prior to production without written approval.
+Suppliers must not subcontract any portion of the manufacturing process without written approval prior to production.
 As a condition of approval, subcontractors must agree to comply with the Partnership Guidelines.

 DOCUMENTATION & INSPECTION

-Nordstrom expects all of its Suppliers to comply with all applicable laws relating to bribery, money laundering and/or corruption, including, but not limited to, the Foreign Corruption Practices Act (FCPA) and the U.K. Bribery Act (Anti-corruption Laws).
+Nordstrom expects all of its suppliers to comply with all applicable laws relating to bribery, money laundering and/or corruption, including, but not limited to, the Foreign Corruption Practices Act (FCPA), Corruption of Foreign Public Officials Act of Canada and the U.K. Bribery Act (Anti-corruption Laws).
 Suppliers must further have and maintain policies, programs, trainings and record-keeping practices in place to comply with all applicable Anti-corruption Laws and prevent unlawful payments made for the purpose of obtaining or retaining business.
-If requested, Suppliers must provide Nordstrom with reasonable assistance to perform any activities required by any government or agency in a relevant jurisdiction for the purpose of anti-corruption compliance.
+If requested, suppliers must provide Nordstrom with reasonable assistance to perform any activities required by any government or agency in a relevant jurisdiction for the purpose of anti-corruption compliance.

 Suppliers will comply with U.S. and Canada Customs importing laws and, in particular, will establish programs and maintain documentation to support country-of-origin production verification and preferential trade claims.
 Suppliers will comply with international supply-chain security requirements and criteria per U.S. Customs-Trade Partnership Against Terrorism (C-TPAT) and Canada Partners In Protection (PIP).
 Suppliers are subject to audits and corrective action plans as applicable.

-Factories will not employ anyone under the age of 15, or established by applicable law in the country of the manufacturer, or completing compulsory education.
-Factories must not expose anyone under the age of 18 to situations that are hazardous, unsafe or unhealthy, and will provide adequate protection from exposure to such conditions and materials.
+Factories will not employ anyone: under the age of 15, under the minimum age as established by applicable law in the country of manufacture, under the age of completing compulsory education, whichever is older.
+Factories must not expose anyone under the age of 18 to situations that are hazardous, unsafe or unhealthy and will provide adequate protection from exposure to such conditions and materials.
+Factories must also have established procedures for age verification as part of their hiring process.
+Refer to ILO Conventions 138 and the UN Convention on the Right of the Child.

-Nordstrom will not conduct business with any factory that uses involuntary labor of any kind; including prison labor, indentured labor, bonded labor or labor obtained through human trafficking or slavery.
-Workers must not be required to lodge "deposits" or identity papers upon commencing employment with the company.
+Nordstrom will not conduct business with any supplier that uses involuntary labor of any kind, including prison labor, indentured labor, bonded labor or labor obtained through human trafficking, coercion or slavery.
+Workers must not be restricted from movement or required to lodge "deposits" or identity papers upon commencing employment with the company.
+Refer to ILO Conventions 29 & 105.

 HARASSMENT & ABUSE

-Factories must treat every worker with dignity and respect.
+Suppliers must treat every worker with dignity and respect.
 Workers must not be subject to physical, sexual, psychological or verbal harassment or abuse.
-Factories must not use monetary fines as a disciplinary practice.
+Suppliers must not use monetary fines as a disciplinary practice.
 Furthermore, workers must be free to voice concerns to Nordstrom or Nordstrom-appointed staff, without fear of retaliation by factory management.
+Refer to UN Guiding Principles 29 & 31.

 WAGES & BENEFITS